2022 Houston Astros season: September

 In the series opener versus Los Angeles, starter Lance McCullers Jr. (2–1) went 5 2/3 innings to continue an impressive comeback, allowing two runs, six hits, four walks and striking out seven as Houston won, 4–2.
 Yainer Díaz made his major league debut, starting as the designated hitter.
 He was 0-for-3 with a bases loaded walk for his first RBI.
 Astro starter Luis García (seven innings, seven strikeouts) matched the Angels' Shohei Ohtani (eight innings, five strikeouts) frame-for-frame with one run allowed apiece on September 3.
 Los Angeles won 2–1 in the bottom of the 12th after Matt Duffy's bloop single drove home automatic runner Taylor Ward.
 Center fielder Mauricio Dubón raced to catch Duffy's hit but replay showed the ball had dropped just inches from his reach.
 Ohtani became the 10th-fastest to reach 400 strikeouts.
-The Astros took the finale on September 4, winning 9–1 on José Altuve going 3-for4 with a home run, double, and three RBI.
+The Astros took the finale on September 4, winning 9–1 on Jose Altuve going 3-for4 with a home run, double, and three RBI.
 José Urquidy (13–5) delivered seven sterling shutout innings with eight strikeouts and four hits allowed.